Sporting Life (retailer): Clientele

 Sporting Life stocks outerwear, athleticwear, footwear, bikes, skis, snowboards and lifestyle apparel.
-It carries luxury labels such as Moncler, Nobis, Moose Knuckles and Canada Goose.
+It carries luxury labels such as Moncler, Moncler Grenoble, and Bogner.

 Sporting Life was one of the first North American retailers of Canada Goose.
 Sporting Life's stock includes moderately prices brands like Nike and Adidas as well as catering to an upmarket and enthusiast clientele.
 This is a differentiator from another Canadian sporting goods retailer, Sport Chek, which caters to a more casual audience as well being common in Canadian shopping plazas and malls.
 Sporting Life's annual sales are reported to be under $200 million but this is unconfirmed as the company is privately held and does not make its financial statements public.
 Co-founder David Russell suggested that Sport Chek and Sporting Life were not direct competitors, saying “Typically, our price points take over where theirs end”.

 Due to its few locations and product selection, Sporting Life has been described by the Toronto Star as a "destination shop".
-It is extremely popular during Boxing Day and Black Friday, with huge lineups of customers waiting to enter.
-Sporting Life is also known for sponsoring the Sporting Life 10K run which starts at its flagship store and takes the route of Yonge Street; the 2013 edition sold out with 27,000 participants raising $2.2 million.
+It is popular during Boxing Day and Black Friday, with lineups of customers waiting to enter.
+Sporting Life is also known for sponsoring the Sporting Life 10K run, which starts at its flagship store and takes the route of Yonge Street; the 2013 edition sold out with 27,000 participants raising $2.2 million.